anna-llorens/cowork/README.md

 # 💼 cowork

-This is a demo project on React.
-The idea is to build a website to search or register a coworking spaces.
+Cowork is a demo project built using React, with the aim of creating a website where users can search for and register coworking spaces.

 ### 🤝 Use case

-Imagine you have a remote job and decide to live in a new city and you would like to find a cowrking space.
-When doing a search on the internet there is not a central site to search and compare them.
-You have to check page by page which is the most convinient for you.
-The idea is collect all the data from different coworking spaces and show it to the users.
+Imagine you're a remote worker who has just moved to a new city and you're looking for a coworking space.
+You search the internet and find that there is no central site to search and compare coworking spaces.
+You have to check each site individually to find the one that suits your needs.
+The idea behind Cowork is to collect data from different coworking spaces and present it in a single place for users to easily find and compare spaces.

 ## 🚀 Quick start